Sharptor: Air

-Newquay airport is also home to Cornwall Air Ambulance and HM Coastguard, who's helicopters are regularly seen over Sharp Tor and Stowe's Hill training.
+Newquay airport is also home to Cornwall Air Ambulance and HM Coastguard, whose helicopters are regularly seen over Sharp Tor and Stowe's Hill training.

 Space

 In 2019, it was announced that the airport would host Spaceport Cornwall a base for Virgin Orbit.

 In January 2023, the first attempt to launch the first UK rocket taking satellites into space suffered an anomaly, spelling an end to the mission.
-Cosmic Girl, a modified Boeing 747-400 jet, took off on 9th January 2023 and launched LauncherOne which failed to reach orbit.
+Cosmic Girl, a modified Boeing 747-400 jet, took off on 9 January 2023 and launched LauncherOne which failed to reach orbit.
+Mar 2023 - Virgin Orbit announced that almost all staff will be furloughed which comes after its first launch from Cornwall ended in failure.

 Culture

 Sharptor Mine is mentioned in the Retallick Saga by E. V. Thompson.
 E. V. Thompson was a resident of Sharptor and lived in Idle Cottage, one of the stone miners' cottages in lower Sharptor.
 One of Mr. Thompson's books, Chase the Wind, was voted the best historical novel of the year (1980).
 He Said The storylines come from researching.
 In my very first book I was sitting on the doorstep of an old miner's cottage, wondering about the people who lived there before - most probably Idle Cottage.

-A nearby previous resident of Minions and his rather unusual bovine friend were featured in an award-winning short film "Tony & The Bull".
-Scrunch, a Highland bull, was found as a calf on the moor, and Tony house-trained him and lived in a former run-down pub close to Minions.
-Sadly both have passed away and were cremated and buried together.

-Also nearby, is the Sterts Theatre and Arts Centre which is a converted pig farm with an open-air amphitheater and arts centre.
+Also nearby is the Sterts Theatre and Arts Centre which is a converted pig farm with an open-air amphitheater and arts center.
 The conversion was undertaken by the founders Ewart and Anne Sturrock in 1982.
-Sterts puts on high-quality live performances, from family-friendly musicals to comedy nights and other live events in an open-air atmosphere.
+Sterts Theatre puts on live performances, from family-friendly musicals to comedy nights and other live events in an open-air atmosphere.

+Filming for Miss Peregrine's Home for Peculiar Children took place in 2015 mainly around Minions but some scenes were filmed around Sharptor but did not make the final cut.